hhvm/user-documentation/admin-deploy.md

 # Deploying The Site (for admins only)

-> If you have installed Docker and AWS Elastic Beanstalk, you will probably be starting from step 8.
+> If you have installed Docker and AWS Elastic Beanstalk, you will probably be starting from the [general starting point](#general-starting-point).

+## Only Do This Once

 1. You have probably already done this, but make sure you have `git` installed and you have set up your email and name configuration.
 Also make sure your server has a working IPv6.